andersoncharle/python-cheat-sheet/README.md

 # python-cheat-sheet
-<p>This is python cheat sheet which elaborate shortly about basic and introduction of python for beginners.</p>
+>Python cheat sheet elaborates shortly about the basics and introduction of python for beginners.